intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 The main responsibility of the liaison manager is to ensure good and formally correct communication between the organizations.
 This often includes:

-- Ensure received LSs are recorded and delivered to the relevant groups.
+- Ensure received liaison statements are recorded and delivered to the relevant groups.
 - Ensure replies are sent in time or it is appropriately communicated why a reply is delayed or not sent.
 - Ensure liaison statements from the IETF adhere to the formal requirements of the